Eppie-io/Eppie-App/.github/pull_request_template.md

 - [ ] [The pull request is labeled](#pull-request-labels)
 - [ ] [Affected platforms are labeled](#platform-labels)
 - [ ] Commits follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#summary)
-- [ ] The code is commented, especially in difficult to understand places
+- [ ] There are no difficult to understand places left without comments
 - [ ] The changes do not generate new warnings

 > [!NOTE]